HVAC Annual System Tune-Up Inspection

 -

-Condensate drain clear and functioning
+Condensate drain and trap are clear

 -